Andead/Chat/README.md

 # Chat
 A simple client-server chat implementation based on WCF.

 Server part - WCF service, hosted in a console application (or IIS).
-Currently no security used.
 Listens to a 808 port in duplex mode using net.tcp protocol.
 Client part - a WinForms, a WPF and a UWP application.

 Requires .NET Framework 4.6.1.